Judy Nugent: Career

 Nugent was a child actor, first appearing on screen at age six in It Had to Be You (1947), where she and her sister Carol portrayed the same character at different ages.
 A few bit parts in films were followed by her landing a regular role in television's first family sitcom, The Ruggles (1949–1952).
 Her film career then took off with supporting parts in several mid-fifties dramas, including Magnificent Obsession (1954), one of the Kettle kids in Ma and Pa Kettle Back on the Farm (1954) and There's Always Tomorrow (1956) for Universal-International.

 Two of her roles were as Jet Maypen for the Walt Disney Presents: Annette serial on The Mickey Mouse Club and as little Ann Carson, the little blind girl who flew around the world with Superman, on the Adventures of Superman.
 As she reached adulthood, her parts were mainly guest appearances on television shows, including the ABC/Warner Brothers Television series 77 Sunset Strip and Sugarfoot, as well as Willie Carst in the Rawhide episode Incident of the Night Horse.

 Nugent appeared in five episodes of The Tall Man as June McBean with thought made to spin The McBeans off into a series, however she gave up acting after marrying in 1961.
 She did cameos for two independent film productions during the seventies.

 Personal life

 On March 18, 1961, Nugent married actor Buck Taylor, but reportedly began annulment proceedings within less than a month.
-They married again on June 14, 1963, and remained so until divorcing in 1983.
+They married again on June 14, 1963, and remained married until divorcing in 1981.
 The marriage produced a daughter, Tiffany, and three sons, Adam, Matthew and Cooper.

 Nugent died from cancer at her Montana ranch, on October 26, 2023, at the age of 83.
-She was Predeceased by her son Adam, who died in a motorcycle accident at age 27 in 1994.
+She was predeceased by her son Adam, who died in a motorcycle accident at age 27 in 1994.